-Route Patrol – drive assigned route with repair gear & extra snacks, ensuring cyclists are safe, able to continue, and know where they’re going.
+Route Patrol – drive assigned route with repair gear and extra snacks, ensuring cyclists are safe, able to continue, and know where they’re going.
 Must have room in vehicle for up to 2 cyclists, plus bikes, in the event of an emergency.
 Must have a working cell phone to contact designated Food Bank staff, other volunteers, and/or 911 as needed.
-Each vehicle must have driver & navigator.
+Each vehicle must have driver and navigator.
 Some vehicles will be asked to take a Radio Operator along as well.
 (16)

 Water Stop Volunteers – Ideal for groups of 4 or more.
 Great team building opportunity for corporate groups, teams, students, girl scout/boy scout groups, and more.
 Water stop volunteer groups will be placed at one of the many water stop locations along the route.
 Responsibilities include handing out water and snacks, cheering, and ensuring cyclists needs are met.
 This year we are adding a fun “Water Stop Challenge” where your group can complete exciting tasks for a chance to win cool prizes.
-Ask Kelly, Volunteer Coordinator (see contact info below) for more details.
+Ask Amanda, Volunteer Coordinator (see contact info below) for more details.
 Hurry, water stop slots will fill up fast!
 (70)